wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-geo-replication-powershell.md

 ## Initiate an unplanned failover from the primary database to the secondary database

-You can use the **Set-AzureRmSqlDatabaseSecondary** cmdlet with **–Failover** and **-AllowDataLoss** parameters to promote a secondary database to become the new primary database in an unplanned fashion, forcing the demotion of the existing primary to become a secondary at a time when the primary database is no longer available.
+You can use the **Set-AzureRmSqlDatabaseSecondary** cmdlet with **-Failover** and **-AllowDataLoss** parameters to promote a secondary database to become the new primary database in an unplanned fashion, forcing the demotion of the existing primary to become a secondary at a time when the primary database is no longer available.

 This functionality is designed for disaster recovery when restoring availability of the database is critical and some data loss is acceptable.
 When forced failover is invoked, the specified secondary database immediately becomes the primary database and begins accepting write transactions.
 As soon as the original primary database is able to reconnect with this new primary database after the forced failover operation, an incremental backup is taken on the original primary database and the old primary database is made into a secondary database for the new primary database; subsequently, it is merely a replica of the new primary.